-and wdbc.
+However, we can also find significant improvements with respect to other learners in the problems: bald2, bald3 and wdbc.
 Thus, these results indicate that SMO performs competitively in a restricted set of problems, but it is affected by some complexities, among which we may find the imbalance ratio.

-Finally, let us compare the learners in terms of imbalance robustness.
-To do that, we consider the most imbalanced problems: glsd1, glsd2, bald1, glsd3, glsd4, thyd1, and thyd2, which have imbalance ratios ranging from ir = 5 to ir = 23.
+Finally, let's compare the learners in terms of imbalance robustness.
+To do that, we consider the most imbalanced problems: glsd1, glsd2, bald1, glsd3, glsd4, thyd1, and thyd2, which have imbalance ratios ranging from ir=5 to ir=23.
 In these problems, UCS appears to be the best learner, with a degradation-improvement ratio of 0-4, followed closely by C4.5.
-These results agree with several papers which indicate that C4.5 can deal with high amounts of class imbalance (Japkowicz and Stephen 2002, Batista et al. 2004).
-IBk and XCS are the two next methods in the ranking.
+These results agree with several papers which indicate that C4.5 can deal with high amounts of class imbalance [15, 2].
+IBk and XCS are the two next methods in the rank.
 IBk may suffer from small disjuncts, since minority class regions are surrounded by many instances of the majority class, concentrating a high amount of the test error around the small disjuncts.
-XCS also appears to be more sensitive to class imbalances than UCS and C4.5.
-This confirms the results observed in Sect.
-4, which indicate that XCS is less robust than UCS in problems with the highest imbalance ratios.
-Finally, SMO performs poorly in the most imbalanced data sets.
+XCS also appears to be more sensible to class imbalances than UCS and C4.5.
+This confirms the results observed in section 4, which indicate that XCS is less robust than UCS in problems with the highest imbalance ratios.
+Finally, SMO performs poorly in the most imbalanced datasets.
 As mentioned above, we tried other orders of polynomial kernels, as well as a Gaussian kernel, but no significant improvement was found.

-7 Resampling the training data sets
+7 Resampling the Training Datasets

-Resampling techniques have been said to boost the performance of several learners on imbalanced data sets (Chawla et al. 2002, Japkowicz and Stephen 2002).
-They are based on balancing the proportion of instances per class in the training data set by either over-sampling instances of the minority class or under-sampling instances of the majority class.
-In this section, we aim at analyzing if resampling techniques also improve the performance of LCSs and which of them is best suited combined with each learning algorithm.
+Resampling techniques have been said to boost the performance of several learners on imbalanced datasets [9, 15].
+They are based on balancing the proportion of instances per class in the training dataset, by either oversampling instances of the minority class or undersampling instances of the majority class.
+In this section, we aim at analyzing if resampling techniques also improve the performance of LCSs and which of them are preferred.

-7.1 Methodology and resampling techniques
+7.1 Methodology and Resampling Techniques